data-apis/array-api/spec/design_topics/data_interchange.md

 :::{warning}
 DLPack contains a `device_id`, which will be the device ID (an integer, `0, 1, ...`) which the producer library uses.
 In practice this will likely be the same numbering as that of the consumer, however that is not guaranteed.
 Depending on the hardware type, it may be possible for the consumer library implementation to look up the actual device from the pointer to the data - this is possible for example for CUDA device pointers.

-It is recommended that implementers of this array API document whether the `.device` attribute of the array returned from `from_dlpack` is guaranteed to be a certain order or not.
+It is recommended that implementers of this array API consider and document whether the `.device` attribute of the array returned from `from_dlpack` is guaranteed to be in a certain order or not.
 :::